amlsf/localvectormaps/README.md

 You might then speculate the homes currently for sale around the fringes of the growing green hotspot have the most potential for growth (as well as near San Francisco and Monterrey) and investigate homes currently for sale by toggling on the active listings.
 ![Searching] (/screenshots/9-2006-2013 with clusters.JPG)

-Planned Expansions
+Possible Expansions
 -----------------
 #####Predictive Analytics

-I plan to build in predictive analytics that estimate growth potential based on leading indicators and correlated factors such as trends in crime statistics, gentrification, major commercial real estate purchases by new employers, and stock market indices.
+The next step would be to build in predictive analytics that estimate growth potential based on leading indicators and correlated factors such as trends in crime statistics, gentrification, major commercial real estate purchases by new employers, and stock market indices.
 In addition, linear regressions for each region could identify potentially undervalued homes based on whether the ask price falls below the linear regression.

 #####Building for Scalability & Increased Complexity

-I plan to add additional options and filters to view more cuts of the data, such as the ability to filter by number of bedrooms, baths, square footage and price level both for the heatmap and the active listing markers.
+Additional options and filters to view more cuts of the data, such as the ability to filter by number of bedrooms, baths, square footage and price level both for the heatmap and the active listing markers.
 In addition, users will have the option to view the choropleth map with regions broken out by increasing granularity, such as block groups.

 I realized from the project this is much more complex than it seems both in terms of managing how to structure the code and managing performance.
 As I noted earlier, as the number of permutations of options users can select grows, the less feasible it is to pre-calculate and store metrics for every scenario in the database.
 However, having the server run many calculations on the fly can significantly slow down the application.

-To solve this problem, I would experiment with a combination of techniques such as creating a caching layer, using Tilemill to pre-style and serve my own tiles, decreasing the granularity of regional breakouts in the choropleth map at a higher zoom level, and restricting the data calculations within the specific user's viewport.
+To solve this problem, I would experiment with a combination of techniques such as adopting PostGIS, creating a caching layer, using Tilemill to pre-style and serve my own tiles, decreasing the granularity of regional breakouts in the choropleth map at a higher zoom level, and restricting the data calculations within the specific user's viewport.

 On the front-end, I noticed that as more filter options are introduced, the complexity grows at an increasing rate as the number of conditional statements and edge cases increase.
-I would need to refactor my code so that variation is encoded as data and not as control.
+I would need to refactor my code so that variation is encoded as data and not as control and explore frameworks such as AngularJS.
 In terms of rendering, I would also explore a new technique called UTFGrids that can handle a large number of data objects on a map.

 #####Interactive Time Series Graphs